ScienceBoard: Evaluating Multimodal Autonomous Agents in Realistic Scientific Workflows: Benchmark

 \subsection{Task Statistics}

 The task statistics of \ours benchmark are presented in Table~\ref{tab:scienceboard_statistics}.
-Specifically, our benchmark comprises \numtasks unique tasks across 6 domains, with task difficulty categorized into three levels.
-We curate a balanced number of tasks that are representative enough to assess the agent’s capability in addressing domain-specific scientific challenges, while keeping the evaluation cost manageable.
-During annotation, we define multiple task types within each domain to evaluate agents’ ability to perform diverse operation flows and leverage domain-specific knowledge.
+Specifically, it comprises \numtasks unique tasks across 6 domains, with task difficulty categorized into three levels.
+We curate a balanced number of tasks that are representative enough while keeping the evaluation cost manageable.
+During annotation, we define multiple task types to evaluate agents’ ability to perform diverse operation flows and leverage domain-specific knowledge.

 The distribution of task types is shown in Figure~\ref{fig:domain_pie}.
 Beyond the innovation of a realistic environment, \ours benchmark also improves upon prior work in terms of task design and content diversity.
-More details about task diversity and comparison with representative scientific benchmarks are provided in Appendix~\ref{app:bench_details}.
+More details about task diversity, stability analysis, and comparison with representative scientific benchmarks are provided in Appendix~\ref{app:bench_details}.